sandlerben/food-hotspot-tracking/README.md

 + Python
 + HTML/CSS
 + JavaScript

-#How to get started
-The app is currently running at http://food-hotspot-tracking.herokuapp.com/.

 #About the World Food Programme
 Founded in 1961, the [World Food Programme](http://www.wfp.org/) pursues a vision of the world in which every man, woman and child has access at all times to the food needed for an active and healthy life.
 On average, WFP reaches more than 80 million people with food assistance in 75 countries each year.
 About 11,500 people work for the organization, most of them in remote areas, directly serving the hungry poor.